 - Work in conjunction with MASC staff to develop their individual strategic leadership plan that includes specific goals to further strengthen the military-affiliated community

-- Complete a minimum of 100 hours of leadership service as a fellow.
-Up to 15 hours of leadership training (outside of the signature leadership experience) can be counted toward the 100 hours.
+- Complete a minimum of 80 hours of leadership service as a fellow.
+Up to 20 hours of campus leadership training (outside of the signature leadership experience) can be counted toward the 80 hours.

 - Provide reflection at the end of the fellowship detailing your leadership work and outcomes (written report, short film, etc.)

 There are variety of leadership roles on campus.
 You'll apply for them separately.
 Roles include (but are not limited to):